The Ultimate Guide to: The Quilter Nations Series

 - Trophies

-- Top Moments from the Autumn Internationals Teams
+- Top Moments from the Quilter Nations Series Teams

-- Teams To Watch at the Autumn Nations Series
+- Teams To Watch at the Quiltern Nations Series

-- Attending the Autumn Nations Series in The Pegasus Lounge
+- Attending the Quilter Nations Series in The Pegasus Lounge

 A Glimpse into History…

-The Autumn Nations Series is a chance for spectators to watch the world’s best rugby teams clash outside of the Rugby World Cup.
+The Quilter Nations Series is a chance for spectators to watch the world’s best rugby teams clash outside of the Rugby World Cup.

-This rebranded competition brought a new level of organization and prestige, drawing in a wider audience while retaining the thrilling intensity that comes from Northern Hemisphere nations squaring off against global rugby powers.
+This rebranded competition brought a new level of organisation and prestige, drawing in a wider audience while retaining the thrilling intensity that comes from Northern Hemisphere nations squaring off against global rugby powers.

 In addition to traditional rugby powerhouses, the inclusion of teams like Fiji, Japan, and Georgia has added a layer of unpredictability and excitement, contributing to the growth of international rugby as a truly global sport.